Mercury13/unicodia/README.md

 It is a simple Unicode encyclopedia and the most comprehensive character map ever.
 Right now Windows only.

 **Lifecycle phase: 5/7** (production/stable, inactive).
-Minor troubles with sustainability, but generally survived five releases of Unicode, 14.0 to 17.0.
+Minor troubles with sustainability, but generally survived five Unicode releases, 14.0 to 17.0.
 Probably won’t survive 18.0, just because…

 **I’m a Ukrainian officer now.** Everything may happen: maybe I’ll start the work again.
 Maybe I’ll just get killed.

-# Note about Egyptian font
+# Note about the Egyptian font

 It has been moved to a separate repo.
 Visit https://github.com/Mercury13/unicodia-sesh

 # How to get portable

-I was asked several times, but by this time it had already been portable.
+I was asked several times, but by this time, it had already been portable.

 Open Unicodia.xml, it’s documented.

 # Privacy policy

-Unicodia does not collect data at all, but uses GitHub API for updating.
+Unicodia does not collect data at all, but uses GitHub API for updates.

 # How to translate?
-* Ask programmer to add localized buttons if needed.
+* Ask the programmer to add localized buttons if needed.
 One button is international for now, A-Z, and it already has Cyrillic, Katakana and Chinese versions.
 The rest are unchangeable for now… until needed.
 * Download Lang-src/en.uorig from this repo.
   * If you are able to use Git, better use it.
 We’ll be able to work together on one translation.
-* Put Unicodia to a writeable location.
+* Put Unicodia in a writeable location.
 * Create a language directory, edit locale.xml for that language.
 * Download [UTranslator](https://github.com/Mercury13/utranslator).
 New → Translation of *.uorig.
   * If you don’t know English, use another \*.utran file as a reference translation.
   * Keys Ctrl+↕ are not documented, but greatly reduce mouse use.
 * After saving, UTranslator created build-xx\lang.ini.
-Put it to the language directory.
-Or use a symlinking tool to tie these files forever and avoid handwork.
+Put it in the language directory.
+Or use a symlinking tool to link these files forever and avoid handwork.
 Or write ``<debug ini="c:\path\to\build-xx\lang.ini">`` in locale.xml.
 * Press F12 in Unicodia to reload translation without reopening the entire program.
-  * Warning, it reloads strings only; all locales are loaded on startup.
+  * Warning: it reloads strings only; all locales are loaded on startup.
 * nspk template parameters: 1=language name (or script name, non-localizable), 2=pre-comment (e.g. synonym, localizable).
-  * If there’s no {{nspk}} in languages and there’s language data, default {{nspk}} is added automatically.
+  * If there’s no {{nspk}} in languages and there’s language data, the default {{nspk}} is added automatically.
 So: {{nspk}} at the end → delete, it’ll be added!
 Need e.g. synonym → add {{nspk||=Klingon}}.
 Synonym is the SECOND parameter.
 See _Script.Mroo_ in English/Russian.
-* To test alphabetic sorting, especially in troublesome languages like Japanese: press Ct+Sh+W and look into Blocks drop-down list (does not work in Sort by tech name).
+* To test alphabetic sorting, especially in troublesome languages like Japanese: press Ct+Sh+W and look into the Blocks drop-down list (does not work in Sort by tech name).
 There’s only one telltale, [1] when the 1st character does not belong to the sorting alphabet.
 These [1]’s are often mistakes and always signs of attention.
 * When a new original has arrived: open the translation, press _File → Update data_ (Ctrl+F5).
 The interface will guide you.
 The command _Go → Find warnings → All_ (F6) can also help.
   * Do not forget to reset the red eye/warning icon when the translation finally reflects the new original!
-Either double click, or Ctrl+Enter.
+Either double-click, or Ctrl+Enter.

 ## Language policy
 **Common.** No war jargon.
-Describe 2022 war as neutral as possible.
-Every _lingua franca_ (English, Russian, French) in its international form.
+Describe the 2022 war as neutrally as possible.
+Every _lingua franca_ (English, Russian, French) is in its international form.
 Make examples as patriotic as possible for the language we’re writing in: the same letter is Russian and Ukrainian in respective L10n’s.
 And English if the same phenomenon exists in the English language.
 Apostrophe is U+2019.

 Is **Old** in the front or in the back?
 It depends.
 1) In Scripts — as convenient.
 In Blocks… 2) Old is the main word (Ancient symbols) → better front.
 3) Auxiliary block (Old Sogdian, Ancient Greek) → no matter, we’ll find it anyway by looking around Greek.
 4) Old is an adjective to something more important (Italic old, Mongolian old, Permic old) → better back.
-It’s just ease of finding a block in the long list of 300 blocks.
+It’s just the ease of finding a block in the long list of 300 blocks.

 **AI as a translator.** Allowed, but at least check it somehow.

-**English.** The dialect called “International English” or “English as a lingua franca”: use the best word for non-native audience.
+**English.** The dialect called “International English” or “English as a lingua franca”: use the best word for a non-native audience.
 Examples: truck > lorry, petrol > gas, -ize > -ise.
-Prefer British form if both are good.
-Punctuation around quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.
+Prefer the British form if both are good.
+Punctuation around quotes is British/international: it’s inside the quotes if it’s part of the “phrase being quoted”.

 Though the grammar must be close to the British/American origin, with articles and tenses.
 Unless you are native/proficient, every new sufficiently large text must be grammar-checked with Grammarly or a similar AI tool.

 **Russian.** Ё is mandatory.
 No grammatical concessions to Ukrainian.

-_(May apply to new languages as well.)_ Adjectives like _Georgian_ may agree to _script_ (_письменность_, female in Russian), or to _language_ (_язык_, male).
+_(May apply to new languages as well.)_ Adjectives like _Georgian_ may agree with _script_ (_письменность_, female in Russian), or with _language_ (_язык_, male).
 The rules are…
 * BLOCKS: strongly connected to language → to language _(грузинский=Georgian [language])_.
-Otherwise to script _(батакская=Batak [script])_.
+Otherwise, to script _(батакская=Batak [script])_.
 * SCRIPTS: of course agree to script _(грузинская=Georgian [script])_.

 **Ukrainian.** See [Lang-src/Ukrainian.md](Lang-src/Ukrainian.md).

 **New languages.**
-* As English uses lots of capital letters, translations to other languages may use small where English is capital.
+* As English uses lots of capital letters, translations into other languages may use small where English is capitalized.
 Refer to Russian/Ukrainian for letter case.
-* See Russian script/language rule.
+* See the Russian script/language rule.

-_About war jargon._ Open-source software with neutral license and without special purpose (e.g. censorship circumvention) should be neutral.
+_About war jargon._ Open-source software with a neutral license and without a special purpose (e.g. censorship circumvention) should be neutral.
 Period.

 # How to build?
 * Slight C++20 and std::filesystem here → so need either MSYS or recent Qt with MinGW 11.
 * Also need cURL (present in W10 18H2+), [7-zip](https://7-zip.org), [UTransCon](https://github.com/Mercury13/utranslator), [SvgCleaner](https://github.com/RazrFalcon/svgcleaner).
 * Run ``!rel.bat`` file.
   * If there are troubles with paths, make a local configuration by creating ``~setup_local.bat``.
-Write only the keys that are bad in default ``xsetup.bat``.
+Write only the keys that are bad in the default ``xsetup.bat``.

 # How to develop?
 See [develop.md](develop.md).